Toloka/docs/en/toloka-apps/concepts/use-object-storage.md

 ## Steps to follow {#plan}

-To use files from Yandex.Cloud:
+To use files from Yandex&#160;Cloud:

 1. Create a bucket in Object Storage.
 To learn how to do this, go to [Getting started](https://cloud.yandex.com/docs/storage/quickstart).